10% discount on annual passes with this link

 How can I compare cards with free lounge access?

 To get the most value from your credit card with free airport lounge access, you will need to compare the features of each option including:

 You don’t necessarily need a credit card to get into a comfy lounge.
 Many lounges offer access for a flat fee.
 It’s not a cheap way to do it, but on the other hand it’s easy to rack up expenses over a two- to three-hour wait in departures.

 Priority Pass is a scheme that’s open to anybody, and doesn’t depend on your credit card or who you’re flying with.
 Members simply pay an annual fee to be part of the scheme.
 If you’re a regular or semi-regular traveller, it’s not a bad idea.

 As a member, you can access lounges run by independent operators like Club Aspire Lounge and No1 Lounge, as well as some individual airline lounges.
-Overall it offers access to 1,200 lounges spread across 500 cities in 140 countries.
-Within the UK, there are 46 lounges in 28 airports across 23 cities – eight at Heathrow and five at Gatwick.
+Overall it offers access to more than 1,300 lounges spread across 600 cities in 148 countries.
+Within the UK, there are 46 lounges in 28 airports across 23 cities – 8 at Heathrow and 3 at Gatwick.

 The design and features of airport lounges vary depending on the company or airline that operates them.
 But if you’ve never set foot in a lounge and want to know what they offer, here are some of the locations you could gain access to with specific credit cards.

 British Airways lounge – London Heathrow